 The latest crave in this millennial is Vlogging, and that’s where it’s the same as generating written words on your website but n this way, you’re posting up live videos, and uploading videos to places like YouTube.
-YouTube is supposed to hit triple figures…in the billions next year, and that’s because so many bloggers, and affiliate marketers are hitting the ground running with educating people about what they know, and product reviews.
+YouTube is supposed to hit triple figures…in the billions next year, and that’s because so many bloggers and affiliate marketers are hitting the ground running with educating people about what they know, and product reviews.

 How do you start a blog?:

 - Decide on what you want to blog about.
 What are you interested in?
-My mom does this on her spare time, and my little brother is sort of getting the idea, but essentially you want to get into something you like and you can see yourself writing about for a year and after.
-My judgment is that if you lose interest after 6 months, that’s where you start to find out whether your selection was a bulls-eye or a a carp-just flopping through.
+My mom does this in her spare time, and my little brother is sort of getting the idea, but essentially you want to get into something you like and you can see yourself writing about for a year and after.
+My judgment is that if you lose interest after 6 months, that’s where you start to find out whether your selection was a bulls-eye or carp-just flopping through.

 - Choose a blogging platform.
 This entails WordPress, Square Space, Wix, and various others.
 Any page building software will ensure you have a place to blog and blog for years to come.

 - Find A hosting service.
 You can’t start to blog unless you have a hosting provider, and there are so many on the online space it’s not surprising to get lost.
-I’ll talk about hosting services more in depth in a later article, but for now I’ll briefly state some names.
+I’ll talk about hosting services more in-depth in a later article, but for now, I’ll briefly state some names.

 - Hostgator, GoDaddy, Bluehost, Wealthy Affiliate, Dreamcast

-- Pick the domain name.
+- Pick your domain name.
 This is where branding and reputation will reveal itself in a matter of months.
 Picking a domain will allow you to own your own piece of “real estate”.
 Think of it is a house…you’ll want to build on the foundation, so then later the fruit of your loins will pay you back in return.